grizzly/AppRating/README.md

 ## AppRating - iOS App Rating for Swift 3

 AppRating is a simple yet powerful App Review Manager for iOS and OSX written in Swift.
-It is based on [Armchair](https://raw.githubusercontent.com/UrbanApps/Armchair/) but mainly rewritten for Swift3.
+It is based on [Armchair](https://github.com/UrbanApps/Armchair) but mainly rewritten for Swift3.

 ## What's new?

 - SKStoreReviewController - Now supporting the brand new iOS 10.3 API SKStoreReviewController which makes it really easy to get a huge number of ratings for your app.
 It opens the rating directly in an alert:
-- **IMPORTANT** : SKStoreReviewController is only available for Xcode 8.3+, if you want to test, please checkout the iOS_10.3 branch (see cocoapods installation guide below).
+- **IMPORTANT** : No more need to use the iOS_10.3 branch for getting the SKStoreReviewController version of this library, just use the main branch.

 ![AppRating supports the brand new SKStoreReviewController API](https://pbs.twimg.com/media/C3BFBGMWEAAL5Di.png)